jhpyle/docassemble/_docs/functions.md

   file, or creation of an HTML version of a Markdown file (typically used with the Pandoc document assembly system as an HTML preview of the output).
+* `attachment` - if the code that is currently executing is inside of a document assembly process, this is an object with attributes that relate to the document being assembled.
+  * `attachment.name` - the name of the document, as specified in the [`attachment`] or [`attachments`] block.
+  * `attachment.filename` - the filename of the document.
+  * `attachment.description` - the description of the document.
+  * `attachment.update_references` - indicates whether the attachment
+    has been instructed to [`update references`].
+  * `attachment.redact` - is `False` if [`redact`] is set to a false value, and `True` otherwise.
+  * `attachment.pdfa` - indicates whether the attachment has been
+    instructed to produce a [PDF/A file].
+  * `attachment.tagged` - indicates whether the attachment has been
+    instructed to produce a [tagged PDF].

 ## <a name="user_info"></a>user_info()